DariiaKhoroshchuk/deep_learning/README.md

+### Deep Learning
-Programming home assignments on Deep Learning class taken in scope of MSc in Artificial Inteligence at the Lviv Polytechnic National University.
+Programming home assignments on Design of Deep Learning System class taken in scope of MSc in Artificial Inteligence at the Lviv Polytechnic National University.